-When we grow then at home, our salads are as organic and as fresh we choose.
+When we grow them at home, our salads are as organic and as fresh as we choose.
 Fresher than a shop bought ‘garden salad’ can ever be.

 Gluten-fee, fat-free, sugar-free, dairy-free, no additives, no preservatives, not to mention vegan.
 What other food group can fulfil so many dietary requirements?
 Home-grown is as local and sustainable as it gets; there are no food miles involved except perhaps for that enjoyable outing to the garden centre.

 Add convenience and low cost to the wish list there’s no escaping the obvious - a constant home grown supply is something worth striving for.
 Luckily, salad greens are super quick and easy to grow and a surprising amount can be grown in a small space.
 You can grow your greens in containers.
 You can even grow your greens indoors.

 There is an exciting assortment of lettuce varieties on offer.
 But a great salad has more than just lettuce.
 There is a host of other edible leaves that are easy to grow and well worth it for nutritious salads that are never boring.
 Dark green beets, pungent Asian greens, cress, rocket, sorrel and other herbs bring different nutrients to the mix while providing extra pep to your daily salad.
 Having a variety ready for picking at any time of year means you can create something interesting for every meal.

 TASTY: Rocket, chives, basil, mint, pea shoots, coriander, celery leaves, pak choi, micro greens.

 TANGY: Chicory, cress, rocket, beet leaves, spinach, sorrel, radicchio, nasturtium leaves, mustard leaves.